Top Three Most Common Issues ↑ Back to top

 You need to update WooCommerce to the latest version.
 You’re currently running an older version.

-If you notice product variations, tax rates and other large data sets not saving, please refer to the Problems with large amounts of data not saving (variations, rates etc) documentation for more details on how to address that issue.
+If you notice product variations, tax rates and other large data sets not saving, see Problems with large amounts of data not saving (variations, rates etc) for more details on the solution.

 I found a bug, what do I do? ↑ Back to top

-If you have found a bug in WooCommerce Core (not an extension) that persists after following the above troubleshooting tips, please report it directly to GitHub instead of creating a ticket on support so our developers are made aware.
+If you found a bug in WooCommerce Core (not an extension) that persists after following the above troubleshooting tips, report it directly to GitHub so our developers are made aware.

 Documentation ↑ Back to top

-We have an extensive documentation site that covers all our plugins, extensions, and themes in detail.
-We have put a lot of effort into improving this resource and it is now easier to navigate and find articles related to your problems.
+We have extensive Documentation that covers all our plugins, extensions, and themes in detail.
+We put a lot of effort into improving this resource, making it easier to navigate and find related articles.

-Here are some great resources to assist you during your Self Service Troubleshooting:
+Here are some great resources to assist during your Self-Service Troubleshooting: